Bunkure: History and Culture

+Economy

 The area is occupied with about 75% are farmers their farming activities constitute the production of consumable goods and cash crops, while the remaining 25% of the population are civil servants, blacksmiths, trader tailors, drivers.

 The people have opportunity of cultivating twice a year, i.e. rainy and dry season, the draining season farming they plant guinea corn, millet, maize, beans, soya beans, cassava, and others.
 While for dry season they cultivated the following tomatoes, onion, carrots, water melon, cucumbers, cabbage, potatoes e.t.c see from the book of history and culture of Bunkure local government area.

 Religion

-Majority of residents of Bunkure are Muslims with christians minority.
+Islam is the dominant religion in Bunkure.

 Climate

 In Bunkure, the year-round heat and partly overcast dry season contrast with the unpleasant wet season.
-The average annual temperature is between 54°F and 101°F, with occasional exceptions when it falls below 48°F or rises over 106°F. The hot season, which runs from March 14 to May 17, lasts for 2.1 months and with daily highs that average more than 98°F. With an average high temperature of 100°F and low temperature of 73°F, April is the hottest month of the year in Bunkure.
-The average daily maximum temperature during the 1.8-month mild season, which runs from December 1 to January 27, is below 89°F. At an average low of 55°F and high of 87°F, January is the coldest month of the year in Bunkure.
+The average annual temperature is between 54 F and 101°F, with occasional exceptions when it falls below 48 F or rises over 106 F. The hot season, which runs from March 14 to May 17, lasts for 2.1 months and with daily highs that average more than 98 F. With an average high temperature of 100 F and low temperature of 73 F, April is the hottest month of the year in Bunkure.
+The average daily maximum temperature during the 1.8-month mild season, which runs from December 1 to January 27, is below 89 F. At an average low of 55 F and high of 87 F, January is the coldest month of the year in Bunkure.